-\begin{qst} {\it Is there a dense subset of metrics in $\mathcal G$ for which the tangent vectors to the closed geodesics are dense in $SM$? } \end{qst}
+\begin{qst} {\it Assume $M$ is closed.
+Is there a dense subset of metrics in $\mathcal G$ for which the tangent vectors to the closed geodesics are dense in $SM$? } \end{qst}

-Note that is relatively easy to construct, see e.g. \cite{Weinstein1970}, a metric on any manifold such that a certain open subset of $SM$ contains no vectors tangent to a closed geodesic.
+It is known that this is the case for metrics with non-uniformly hyperbolic geodesic flows.
+Note that is relatively easy to construct, see e.g.\ \cite{Weinstein1970}, a metric on any manifold such that a certain non-empty open subset of $SM$ contains no vectors tangent to a closed geodesic.